-Increase gloss, adds extreme slickness, and a durability layer that can last a decade or more!
+Increase gloss, add extreme slickness, and a durable layer that can last a decade or more

-The ultimate DIY coating - no high-spots, extremely long working time, the application can be made by hand or machine.
+The ultimate DIY coating - no high-spots, extremely long working time, apply by hand or machine

 Hero is one of the longest-lasting coatings on the planet.
 With a longevity rate of up to 10 years, nothing comes close to outperforming the longevity of Greenway’s Car Care Product's Hero!
-Hero is a unique resin coating that can be applied to boats, RVs, vehicles, and aircraft.
-Hero works excellent on wheels, clearcoat surfaces, glass, and metals.
+Hero is a unique resin coating applied to boats, RVs, vehicles, and aircraft.
+Hero works remarkably well on wheels, clearcoat surfaces, glass, and metals.

 With a zero-drying time regarding vehicle wetting, our coating can help the detailer with a smaller shop or mobile operations with the ability to coat a vehicle and not worry about extended drying times.
-Whether you get caught in a rainstorm during the mobile application or need to move the vehicle immediately outside with a shop based location, water has no negative effect on the coating.
-Full chemical resistance is achieved in approximately 18 hours.
+Whether you get caught in a rainstorm during the mobile application or need to move the car immediately outside with a shop based location, water has no adverse effect on the coating.
+This product achieves maximum chemical resistance in approximately 18 hours.
 Gasoline, lacquer thinner, kerosene, high pH or low pH presoaks utilized in the automatic touchless car washes, detergents, and degreasers have zero effect on the coating itself.
 The coating will provide a bond that outlasts any ceramic-based coating and can last up to 10 years or longer.

 We suggest using our Cleanse washing solution to help strip any remaining waxes or sealants off the vehicle during your vehicle wash.
-After the vehicle wash is completed, conduct a full clay bar process on all the areas where the coating will be applied.
+After you wash the car, conduct a full clay bar process on all the areas where the coating will be applied.

 Once you have completed the clay process, spray all the surfaces coated with 70% or 91% isopropyl.
-Wipe off these areas with a soft, microfiber towel.
-This will help ensure that no remaining residue is left on the surfaces to be coated.
+Wipe off these areas with a soft microfiber towel.
+Wiping the area will help ensure no remaining residue is left on the surfaces you are going to coat.

-If you need to fully correct your vehicle (remove swirl marks, scratches, etc.), it is vital to use a product that does not contain any fillers, waxes, sealants, etc. We highly recommend using our Critical Correction and Critical Finish to conduct these steps.
+If you need to correct your vehicle fully (remove swirl marks, scratches, and others), it is vital to use a product that does not contain any fillers, waxes, sealants, etc. We highly recommend using our Critical Correction and Critical Finish to conduct these steps.

-Hero is applied much differently than our Duex coating.
-Hero is a micro-thin solution, and a thicker coat should be applied to achieve maximum gloss and maximum duality.
+Hero is applied much differently than our Deux coating.
+This product is a micro-thin solution, and you can achieve maximum gloss and duality by using a thicker coat.
 Unlike most products on the market where thickness does not alter the look or protection, Hero can lose up to 30% gloss and diminish durability with an improper thinner application.

 Dispense a liberal amount on a ceramic type of applicator or a foam applicator.
-This product cannot be applied with any microfiber application.
-The looped style characteristics of the microfiber towel will actually remove the product while you are trying to apply the product.
+You cannot apply this product with any microfiber application.
+The microfiber towel's looped style characteristics will remove the product while trying to use it.
 Create a “picture frame” border and then fill in the middle of the frame with the product.
-Vast sections could be completed at one time due to the extended drying times.
+Complete large sections at one time due to the extended drying times.
 For example: On a full-size pickup truck, you can coat approximately 50% of the vehicle at one time and then wait for the removal process.

 Continue the frame type of process while filling in the “frame” with vertical and horizontal stroking movements.
 This type of application will ensure that you overlap the sections slightly to avoid missing any surface area.

 Remove the coating with a soft microfiber towel.
 If you accidentally leave the coating on to long and removal is difficult, recoat the area and wipe off in approximately 5 minutes.
-Unlike traditional ceramic coatings, it is extremely difficult to end up with any “high-spots” onto the painted surfaces.
+Unlike traditional ceramic coatings, it is tough to end up with any “high-spots” onto the painted surfaces.

 Hero can be applied with a soft finishing pad when combined on a waxing/finishing machine at a slow speed setting.
-Hero should NOT be applied with a high-speed setting or be applied with a rotary style buffer.
+Do not apply Hero with a high-speed setting or a rotary style buffer.
 You should only apply Hero with an orbit/random orbit type of machine.
-Hero is not meant to be used during a corrective buffing stage.
-Hero should only be utilized as a final protectant.
+Hero is not to be used during a corrective buffing stage.
+Use Hero as a final protectant.